The 60th anniversary of St. Catherine’s College

 In a comment on the project, Arne Jacobsen said, ‘I have attempted to build on the traditions I encountered at Oxford but sought to translate them into a modern expression.
 I don’t see how one could do anything else.
 As a foreigner, one has an obligation to adhere to the customs and traditions that exist, but on the other hand, I also think one has an obligation to translate them into a modern idiom.
 Otherwise, one might end up with, in my opinion, the very worst outcome, which is a pastiche, a sad copy of something old.’

-This year, St Catherine’s College in Oxford, celebrates its 60th anniversary.
-To mark the anniversary, the college hosted a one-day conference on August 27th, exploring Arne Jacobsen’s work at St Catherine’s both in its 1960s context and from the present-day perspective of its influence in the UK and Denmark.
-The conference included talks from former employees of Arne Jacobsen’s studio, architectural historians and from Tobias Jacobsen, the grandson of Arne Jacobsen and a part of the organization Arne Jacobsen Design.
+This year, St Catherine’s College in Oxford celebrates its 60th anniversary.
+To mark the occasion, the college hosted a one-day conference on 27 August to explore Arne Jacobsen’s work at St Catherine’s, both in its 1960s context and from the perspective of its present-day influence in Britain and Denmark.
+The conference included talks by former employees of Arne Jacobsen’s studio, architectural historians and Tobias Jacobsen, who is the grandson of Arne Jacobsen and a co-founder of Arne Jacobsen Design.

-At St. Catherine’s College, Arne Jacobsen not only designed the architecture, but also the entire interior design and the surrounding landscape.
+At St. Catherine’s College, Arne Jacobsen not only designed the architecture but also the interior, the furnishings and the grounds.
 Read more about the comprehensive project here.